News & Review: Noted stories

-Sacramento News and Review
+Sacramento News & Review

 The Sacramento News & Review (SN&R), founded in 1989, was the largest of the three News & Review papers prior to the COVID-19 pandemic, with a cumulative readership of roughly 330,000 people, according to the Winter 2015 Media Audit Report, run by International Demographics.
 The founding editor was Melinda Welsh; Scott Anderson is currently acting news editor.

 Its most well-known annual issues are: